electroneum/electroneum/README.md

 The V8 software upgrade (Electroneum v3.0.0.0 release) introduced some fairly radical changes to the Electroneum blockchain, those consisting on a new consensus algorithm we’ve coined as **Proof of Responsibility** and change from a full permission-less blockchain to a **Moderated Blockchain**.

 A **Moderated Blockchain**, powered by the **Proof of Responsibility** consensus algorithm, allow Electroneum Ltd to have more control over the blockchain while keeping a good degree of decentralization.
 This ultimately improves our security while making the blockchain’s commercial & economic model more attractive.
 Besides these main features, we’ve included a few minor changes that contributes to the blockchain’s operability and scalability.

+In 2021, in order to comply with regulations and remove obstacles to the growth of the project, we migrated away from blockchain privacy with our V10 fork, and opted for a completely transparent and public blockchain.

 ## Co-Inventor of Blockchain About Electroneum